diffusiondata/java-load-testing-tool/README.md

     java -jar target/benchmark-0.10.0-script-SNAPSHOT.jar -publish ws://localhost:8080 admin password -topics foo/bar/100/5 foo/bar/100/2

 Will create topic `foo/bar/100/5` with 100 bytes of string data and update it five times a second.
 Topic `foo/bar/100/2` is created with 100 bytes and updated twice a second.
+Topic paths not matching this pattern will provoke an error `Could not parse topicPath`

 ## As a subscriber